Back to the US: How new rules for British visitors will work after travel ban lifts

 Your airline will need:

-- Full name, date of birth, email address, address while in the United States, primary contact phone number, secondary or emergency contact phone number.
+- Full name, date of birth, email address, address while in the United States, primary contact phone number and a secondary or emergency contact number.

-- Airline name, flight number, cities of departure and arrival, time and date of departure and arrival, seat number.
+- Airline name, flight number, city and time of departure and of arrival, and seat number.

 Will I be able to find a transatlantic flight?